-We told you back in February that the European Comission was looking into Google after a number of complaints from a range of companies who claimed that Google wasn’t ranking its competitors fairly in its search results.
+We told you back in February that the European Commission was looking into Google after a number of complaints from a range of companies who claimed that Google wasn’t ranking its competitors fairly in its search results.

 The original complaint came from a number of companies which included Foundem, a vertical search engine, a French legal search engine called ejustice.fr, and finally Microsoft’s Ciao from Bing.